zackslash/voice-support/README.md

 * start with the words `Play` or `Listen to` followed by a query about what you want to play
-* then be optionally followed by one or more area namea and/or one or more device names to play the music on.
+* then be optionally followed by one or more area names and/or one or more device names to play the music on.

 ### How the target for the media is determined: